 Campus Corner is on hiatus through summer!
 Use #USGRAD19 for all things graduation and #ScrantonSummer to tell us what you’re up to this summer.

 Brennan Hall, room 500, was the setting for Student Government’s last meeting of the semester on Friday, April 28, 2019.
 Starting at 3:15 p.m, Senate had multiple guests attend the meeting to discuss the chartering of additional clubs on campus.
 In addition, the meeting ended with a summary of the work Student Government has accomplished over the 2018-2019 school year.

 This past week, Student Government approved the chartering of two additional clubs on campus: The University of Scranton Running Club and The Entrepreneurship Club, pending future approvals.
 The Running Club hopes to establish a community of students interested in running in a noncompetitive environment, while The Entrepreneurship Club has as its goal of providing a creative space for students to pursue business-like ventures with additional University students.
 Both clubs would be open to all members of the University community.

 At the beginning of the semester, the Student Government developed a plan, ReImagining SG, that covered many aspects of the student experience.
 From integrating student learning into additional courses to expanding discussions concerning diversity and inclusion, Student Government had much success in accomplishing these goals.

-The Kane Forum, Edward R. Leahy Jr. Hall, was the setting for Student Government’s third meeting of the semester on Friday, March 1st, 2019.
-Starting at 3:15 p.m., Senate had multiple guests attend the meeting, addressing topics such as the academic calendar and digitizing services offered at the Weinberg Memorial Library.
+The Moskovitz Theater was the setting for Student Government’s fifth meeting of the semester on Friday, April 12th, 2019.
+Starting at 3:15pm, Senate had multiple guests attend the meeting, addressing topics such as diversity and inclusion and New Initiative Funding requests.